 Limitations and future research

 It is necessary to point out that the conclusions of this work must be assessed in the light of its limitations that likewise offer opportunities for new research work.
 The limitations of the available resources have meant that the analysis has been restricted to the behaviour of MDPI-journals in JCR over 2 years, 2018 and 2019, as well as the information available for 2020 in January 2020.
 It would be of interest to enlarge the time span for the analysis of these journals and to observe their behavioural patterns with regard to their citation practices.
+Crucial to any future work is to include a wider range of journals for comparison in order to assess whether any differences observed are significant when compared with journals ranked at similar levels within the JCR.

+Further research is needed to compare the JCR-indexed MPDI journals to similar journals in their respective fields in order to understand whether the level of self-citation is significantly different for MDPI published journals.
+Due to the breadth of MDPI journals assessed in this paper it was not possible to conduct in-depth work to compare each journal.
+As such a single proxy was used in the form of the non-MDPI leading journal.
+However, since these journals are all the top journals by Impact Factor in their respective subject categories it is not possible to know whether the differences observed between the two groups are meaningful, a wider sample is necessary to draw definitive conclusions.

 With respect to the formal criterion of the composition of the Editorial Board, it has not been possible to evaluate whether all the members who form part of these boards are in fact aware of their roles, due to their very high numbers (16,223 individuals), which could be approached in future research.
 So, another aspect deserving further investigation are the impressive numbers of faculty staff on the Editorial Boards of MDPI-journals, above all if compared with the leading journals from each category.

 The lack of content analysis is a limitation of this study and could be performed in future research with a random sample of articles published in JCR-indexed MDPI-journals in line with Step 2 proposed by Kratochvíl et al. (2020).